Honey, foreshadowing isn’t just some artsy little film school trick—it’s the secret sauce in Hollywood’s recipe for predictive programming.

 🎥 If You Didn’t Get the Hint, Here It Is…

-Next time you watch a dystopian thriller, ask yourself:
+Next time you watch a dystopian thriller, ask yourself: Is this a warning?
+Or a rehearsal?

 Because in the world of predictive programming, the line between fiction and forecast is just one plot twist away.